 - Nerve damage

-Contact a Myrtle Beach Dog Bites Attorney Today
+Contact an Experienced Myrtle Beach Dog Bite Attorney Today